 (d) references to a national team were references to a Western Australian team;

-(e) references to something occurring within and outside Australia were references to it occurring within or outside Western Australia; and
+(e) references to something occurring within or outside Australia were references to it occurring within or outside Western Australia; and

 (f) any prescribed changes, and any other necessary changes, had been made.

+[Section 4 amended: No. 8 of 2009 s.
+118(3).]

 5. Competitors under 18

 (1) Despite section 4, ASDA must not request a WA competitor who is under 18 to provide a sample unless it has first obtained the written consent of the competitor’s parent or guardian.